-The two primary fuels used in rocket are:
+The two primary fuels used in the rocket are:

 - Liquid: Liquid fuel is most widely used and is composed of fuel and oxidizer.
 The most commonly used liquid fuel is liquid hydrogen as fuel and liquid oxygen as an oxidizer.

-- Solid: Solid rocket fuels are preferred less as they lack control and efficiency.
-These are also composed of two parts like liquid fuel but they are in solid state.
+- Solid: Solid rocket fuels are preferred less than they lack control and efficiency.
+These are also composed of two parts like liquid fuel, but they are in solid-state.
 Ammonium nitrate is an example of solid fuel.

 As we know that the rocket fuel is composed of fuel and an oxidizer, these two are ignited in the combustion chamber resulting in the expansion of the gases.
 The pressure in the gas hit harder on the top making the rocket move forward.
 The exhaust is released out from the bottom and the pressure here is less.